 How to read your personal documents on Kindle

-Word's Send to Kindle function
+2. Microsoft Word’s Send to Kindle feature

 Unleash your inner geek with Croma Unboxed